McTeer History, Family Crest & Coats of Arms

 Early History of the McTeer family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McTeer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McTeer research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McTeer History in all our PDF Extended History products and printed products wherever possible.

 McTeer Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 McTeer has appeared in various documents spelled MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the McTeer family (pre 1700)